EDELMANN / SCIENCE PHOTO LIBRARY EDELMANN / SCIENCE PHOTO LIBRARY

-The human foetus at about 12th week of development, showing the head & upper limbs & the umbilical cord which connects the foetus (at the navel) to the placenta, a large organ embedded in the uterine wall that interfaces the foetal & maternal circulations, exchanging nourishment & waste products.
+The human foetus at about 12 weeks showing the head and upper limbs and the umbilical cord which connects the foetus (at the navel) to the placenta, a large organ embedded in the uterine wall that interfaces the foetal and maternal circulations, exchanging nourishment and waste products.
 Growth at this time is rapid: the head is still relatively large with a bulging forehead, the outer ear is formed, as are the nose & mouth; the eyes have migrated from the sides of the head, although the eyelids have not yet fully developed.
-Forearms, wrists, hands & fingers are well differentiated, developing at a faster rate than the lower limbs.
+The features of the upper - limbs wrist, hand and fingers - are advanced and developing at a faster rate than those of the lower limbs.

 Model release not required.
 Property release not required.